robcarver17/pysystemtrade/docs/futures.md

 There are three ways to generate roll calendars:

-1. Generate an [approximate calendar](#roll_calendars_from_approx) based on the 'ExpiryOffset' parameter stored in the instrument roll parameters we already setup
+1. Generate a calendar based on the individual contract data you have.
+Initially this will generate an [approximate calendar](#roll_calendars_from_approx) based on the 'ExpiryOffset' parameter stored in the instrument roll parameters we already setup.
 2. Infer the roll calendar from [existing 'multiple price' data](#roll_calendars_from_multiple).
 [Multiple price data](/data/futures/multiple_prices_csv) are data series that include the prices for three types of contract: the current, next, and carry contract (though of course there may be overlaps between these). pysystemtrade is shipped with .csv files for multiple and adjusted price data.
+Unless the multiple price data is up to date, this may mean your rolls are a bit behind.
+For example, if you're trading quarterly HMUZ, and the data was last updated 6 months ago, there will probably have been one or two rolls since then.
-3. Use the provided roll calendars, saved in .
+3. Use the provided roll calendars, saved [here](data/futures/roll_calendars_csv/).
+Again, these may be a bit behind.
+I generate these from multiple prices, so it's basically like step 2 except I've done the work for you.

+Roll calendars are always saved as .csv files, which have the advantage of being readable and edited by human.
+So you can add extra rolls (if you've used method 2 or 3, and there would have been rolls since then) or do any manual hacking you need to get your multiple price data build to work.
-Once we have our roll calendar

-, and then adjust it so it is viable given the individual contract futures prices we have from the [previous stage](#get_historical_data).
+Once we have the roll calendar we can adjust it so it is viable given the individual contract futures prices we have from the [previous stage](#get_historical_data).
+As an arbitrary example, you might assume you can roll 10 days before the expiry but that happens to be Thanksgiving so there are no prices available.
+The logic would find the closest date when you can actually trade.

+Then the roll calendar, plus the individual futures contract prices, can be used together to build multiple prices, from which we can get a single contionous backadjusted price series.

 <a name="roll_calendars_from_approx"></a>
 ### Approximate roll calendars, adjusted with actual prices

 This is the method you'd use if you were starting from scratch, and you'd just got some prices for each futures contract.
-The relevant script is [here](/sysinit/futures/rollcalendars_from_arcticprices_to_csv.py).
-Again it is only set up to run a single instrument at a time.
+The relevant script is [here](/sysinit/futures/rollcalendars_from_arcticprices_to_csv.py); you should call the function `build_and_write_roll_calendar`.
+It is only set up to run a single instrument at a time: creating roll calendars is careful craftmanship, not suited to a batch process.

-In this script:
+In this script (which you should run for each instrument in turn):

 - We get prices for individual futures contract [from Arctic](#arcticFuturesContractPriceData) that we created in the [previous stage](#get_historical_data)
 - We get roll parameters [from Mongo](#mongoRollParametersData), that [we made earlier](#set_up_roll_parameter_config)